Bureau of Alcohol, Tobacco, Firearms and Explosives: Training

 Basic special agent training for new hires consists of a two-part training program.
-The first part is the Criminal Investigator Training Program (CITP) provided by the U.S. Department of Homeland Security’s Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
+The first part is the Criminal Investigator Training Program (CITP) provided by the U.S. Department of Homeland Security's Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
 The CITP provides fundamental training in the techniques, concepts, and methodologies of conducting criminal investigations.
 Some of the subjects covered in the training include training in firearms, physical techniques, driving techniques, handcuffing, interviewing, surveillance, crime scene management, photography, basic firearms training, and federal court procedures.

 The CITP lasts approximately 12 weeks.
 Each class consists of 48 students, of whom approximately half are ATF trainees.
 The remaining portion of the CITP class consists of students from other federal agencies.

-The second part of training is the Special Agent Basic Training (SABT), which is conducted at FLETC.
-The SABT for special agent trainees is a demanding and intensive training program that covers a wide range of disciplines including firearms and ammunition identification; firearms trafficking; report writing, interviewing techniques; alcohol/tobacco diversion investigations; explosives and fire/arson investigations; firearms and tactical training, close quarter countermeasures; field operations, undercover techniques; and physical conditioning.
+The second part of training is the Special Agent Basic Training (SABT), which is conducted at FLETC and covers a wide range of disciplines including firearms and ammunition identification; firearms trafficking; report writing, interviewing techniques; alcohol/tobacco diversion investigations; explosives and fire/arson investigations; firearms and tactical training, close quarter countermeasures; field operations, undercover techniques; and physical conditioning.
 The SABT consists of approximately 15 weeks of training with a class of 24 student trainees.

 Industry Operations Investigator Basic Training (IOIBT) is a comprehensive 10-week program designed to train newly hired industry operations investigators (IOI) in the basic knowledge, skills, and abilities they need to effectively conduct inspections of firearms and explosives licensees and permittees, as well as provide assistance to other Federal, State, and local law enforcement agencies.
 Successful completion of IOIBT is mandatory in order for the newly hired IOI to maintain their employment.

 Special Response Teams

-ATF’s Special Response Teams (SRTs) are elite tactical groups that rapidly respond to high-risk law enforcement operations and conduct criminal investigations that lead to the arrests of the most violent criminals in the United States.
+ATF's Special Response Teams (SRTs) are elite tactical groups that rapidly respond to high-risk law enforcement operations and conduct criminal investigations that lead to the arrests of the most violent criminals in the United States.
 Their work includes search and arrest warrants, high-risk criminal investigations, undercover operations, surveillance operations, and protective service operations.

 Team members are specially trained ATF special agents who may serve full or part time.
 They often serve in various roles such as crisis negotiators, team leaders, tactical operators, snipers, operator medics and canine handlers.